Joseph Henry Abbott: Politics

 In the 1876 Victorian Legislative Council election contested a vacancy in the North Western Province against Alexander Fraser.
 Despite being elected, receiving 51% of votes, the Elections and Qualifications Committee of the Legislative Council found that Abbott was ineligible to sit as a member due to insufficient property qualifications as the property in question was in fact owned by his wife and Fraser was instead elected.

 In 1883, Abbott represented Victoria in the Amsterdam Exhibition and the Royal Agricultural Show in 1894.

 In 1888 Abbott was elected to the Bendigo council, later becoming mayor in 1891.
 He was elected in April 1889 to the Legislative council in the Northern Province electorate until 1904 when he lost his seat.
 He then almost immediately contested a by-election for the Bendigo Province, returning to parliament until his death in November that year.
 He served in the executive Council of Victoria as a minister without office from 23 January 1893 to 27 September 1894 under the Patterson Government.

 Personal life

 Abbott was a member of the Congregational Church and a Freemason.
-In 1860, he married Ann, née Deague with whom he had two daughters, a son and a stepson.
+In 1860, he married Ann, née Deague with whom he had two daughters, a son and a stepson, Richard Abbott.